 Phillies Wall of Fame candidate: Jim Fregosi

-Why Fregosi Should Make the Wall of Fame?
+Why Fregosi Shouldn’t be on the Wall of Fame